microsoft/fhir-proxy/docs/SMART-on-FHIR-scope-documentation.md

 Detailed information about FHIR launch contexts and scopes can be found [here](http://www.hl7.org/fhir/smart-app-launch/scopes-and-launch-context/).

-Scopes are used to limit the resources a SMART on FHIR app can access within a launch context.
+Scopes are used to limit the resources a Smart on FHIR app can access within a launch context.
 It is best practice to grant the minimum scopes necessary for an application.
-A scope is made up of the context, the FHIR resource, and the type of action that can be taken.
+A scope is made up of the context, the FHIR Resource, and the type of action that can be taken.

 ![](images/smart_on_fhir_1.png)